 The FBI reports that more than 4,000 ransomware attacks are executed daily.
 These attacks encrypt files and block users from accessing their data.
 If there’s an invasion of your network, are you confident in your ability to recover?
 How do you restore your systems from a ransomware attack without paying the ransom?

 Ransomware attacks on businesses increased 102% in 2021.
 56% of organizations have faced a ransomware attack in the last year; 27% paid the ransom.
 The impact of these attacks is substantial; the average downtime for an infected organization in 2020 was 16.2 days.
 The average cost of downtime due to ransomware has jumped nearly 600% over the past couple of years, from $46,800 to $274,200.

 With the widespread proliferation of these attacks, it’s become a matter of when not if.
 One thing remains clear — you need to have a robust business continuity plan to resume operations during and after a breach.

 The 3-2-1 Rule

-As part of your ransomware defense, Unitrends supports the industry best practice of implementing the 3-2-1 Rule.
-IT pros should make 3 backup copies of the data, using 2 different media, with 1 version being offsite.
-While there are lots of prospective permutations to put this formula in use, Unitrends Recovery Series
+As part of your ransomware defense, Unitrends supports the industry best practice of implementing the 3-2-1 Rule of data protection.
+The rule suggests having 3 backup copies of the data, using 2 different media, with 1 copy being offsite.
+To combat ransomware take this strategy a step further with the 3-2-1-1 rule where the last copy is on immutable storage.
+For example, the immutable copy may be stored on media that’s physically disconnected from the network or data replicated to the Unitrends Cloud.
+While there are lots of prospective permutations to put this formula to use, Unitrends Recovery Series

-Disaster Recover (DR) Plan
+Disaster Recovery (DR) Plan

-Unitrends all-in-one enterprise backup and continuity gives you the tools to respond to ransomware strikes.
-When you need to rapidly restore your company’s data and IT services, an untested DR plan can pose a serious threat to the company security as a whole.
-And for you, it can mean the difference between being seen as a hero or needing to update your résumé.
+Unitrends Unified BCDR gives IT professionals the tools to respond when ransomware strikes.
+In the face of such a career-defining moment, it can mean the difference between being seen as a hero or needing to update your résumé.

 Find the Ransomware